sebastian-marinescu/MODX-Installers/README.md

 *For example;*
-If you always have the same MODX elements (such as categories, chunks, templates etc.), you can create a or multiple hooks to install that elements for you all the time.
+If you always have the same MODX elements (such as categories, chunks, templates etc.), you can create one or multiple hooks to install that elements for you all the time.

 ```no-highlight